WojciechMatuszewski/programming-notes/web/react/epic-web-dev-v2.md

 - **The `use client` directive is for the bundler**.
 It tells the bundler that this component is RCC and should have "placeholder" assigned to it in RSC payload.

 ### Client Router

+- When adding the router, it dawned on me that, **so far, we are NOT doing any SSR**.

+  - We first load the script that triggers requests to the `rsc` endpoint.
+The initial response from the server is a white page.

+  - **This goes to show that SSR and RSCs are complementary, but one can be used without the other**.

+- The basics of the router are as follows.

+  1. To change the URL, we call some kind of `navigate` function.
+  2. This function, apart from changing the URL, **triggers a new `rsc` request**.
+  3. We then `use` that request to get the RSC payload.
+  4. React takes care of updating the UI.

+- One thing that I was unsure of when going through the _Pending UI_ section, is why did we bother to include `isPending` in the router context, if we are not using it?

+  - To determine if something is "pending" we are using `location` and `nextLocation` (by means of `useDeferredValue`).
+Of course, that is a completely valid way to go about this, but why bother having `isPending` on the context then?

+- The solution to handle race conditions was quite fascinating.

+  - We used `Symbol` to determine if the promise that just resolved is the _latest_ promise.

+  - Of course, we could have used an object with some kind of unique id inside, but the `Symbol` is more ergonomic as each instance is unique.

+    - Do not be fooled by the `Symbol()` first parameter.
+It is not a key or anything like that.
+It is the symbol description!

+- Apparently, the default behavior for React is to _always_ re-trigger Suspense boundaries when users click the forward/back buttons.
+I could not find any mentions of it, but I trust Ken on this one.

+  - Either way, to **cache navigations, we used a central cache with keys stored in `window.history.state`**.

+  - I like how we are leveraging the native web functionalities to achieve our goals!

+### Server Actions

 ## React Suspense